The Profs Tuition FAQs:

 Online tuition is the future of tuition and The Profs are pioneers in this field.
 Please see our Online Tutoring Page for more information.

 If you are ever dissatisfied with your tutor or any aspect of our service then please do let us know; it is very important to take feedback from our clients so that we and our tutors can improve.
 Usually, issues with a placement can be resolved in discussion between The Profs and the tutor, and the placement can then continue on the right track.
 Clear and open communication is the most important thing.
 Where the problems are really insurmountable, we will be happy to arrange an alternative tutor as quickly as we can.
-If it is your first tutorial, we also offer a 100% satisfaction guarantee, but you must let us know within 24 hours of the first tutorial.

 Sadly, we are not able to maintain a team in the office over the weekend, but if you fill in our Contact Form or send us an email over the weekend we will pick it up first thing on Monday morning.
 Profs office hours are 09:00-18:00 every weekday.